 2. Get an offer from your media host

 Bigger and more established podcast hosts provide the option of running advertisements to the podcasters registered with them or partner with big brands to provide you with easier monetization.

-This is another easy way to get podcast sponsors and advertisers.
+This is an easy way to get podcast sponsors and advertisers.
 The media host will be your intermediary, and you will share part of the revenue.

 3. Get approached by a sponsor